sotoplatero/apologify/src/content/articles/write-apology-letter-teacher-inappropriate-comments/index.md

 ### Focusing on Your Feelings

-**Explanation:** While it’s important to acknowledge your feelings, the emphasis should be on the affected person's feelings.
+**Explanation:** While it's important to acknowledge your feelings, the emphasis should be on the affected person's feelings.

 **How to Avoid It:** Center the apology around how your actions impacted the other person, rather than detailing your own feelings of guilt alone.

 ### Rushing the Apology

-**Explanation:** Don’t write your apology letter hastily; this can lead to a lack of thoughtfulness in your words.
+**Explanation:** Don't write your apology letter hastily; this can lead to a lack of thoughtfulness in your words.

 **How to Avoid It:** Take your time to reflect on what you want to say and ensure your words are genuine.

 ## Taking the Next Steps After Your Apology

-After sending your apology letter, it’s important to consider the next steps you can take to show your sincerity.
+After sending your apology letter, it's important to consider the next steps you can take to show your sincerity.

 ### Giving Them Space